myr9988/Provide-Insights-to-Telangana-Tourism-Department/README.md

 Metadata
 Instructions for using dataset.
 Sample Presentation
 Credits: The dataset is taken from Open Data Telangana.
-Thanks to Telangana Government for providing real-time datasets for public access which is a great learning asset - feel free to explore them here.
+Thanks to Telangana Government for providing real-time datasets for public access which is a great learning asset